 Binary, Booleans, and Bitwise Operations

 Ever wonder about binary, Boolean algebra, and bitwise operations?
 All of computing can be broken down to the combination of these three topics, and there are many examples of their uses in the real world.
-In this article I'll explain the basics of these three topics and how they're related and used in practical applications.
+In this article we'll dive into the basics of these three concepts and see how they're related and used in practical applications.

-I'll begin by explaining binary representation for those of you who don't understand it yet.
+Let's begin with the very basics by explaining binary representation.
+In day-to-day life we interpret numbers in base ten; each digit can range from zero to nine and represents some power of ten.
 As you may already know, binary is a number system of base two.
-This means that it uses only the numbers zero and one.
+This means that it consists of only the numbers zero and one.
 Each digit represents a power of two.
 This may be a difficult concept to wrap your head around if you aren't already familiar with it, so it's best to begin with an example.

 Take a look at the decimal number system, i.e. a number system based on powers of ten, which you are already familiar with: